 How much does it cost to start a restaurant?
 Startup costs will vary and can range from $175,500 to $750,000.
 So, if you’re looking for strategies to further increase efficiency and revenue, consider the ghost kitchen concept.
 Ghost kitchens existed prior to COVID-19 but gained momentum with the increased popularity of third-party delivery services.

 The ghost kitchen is a physical space for staff to create food items for off-premises consumption.
 A ghost kitchen doesn’t have a fancy dining room with servers and staff, but instead is a highly efficient kitchen focused on making great food.

 The goal of a ghost kitchen is to create tasty food with low operation costs, which is perfect for the takeout and delivery market.
 For example, a kitchen might be 300 square feet, be staffed with six employees, and only serve a delivery market.

 Alternatively, some established and successful restaurants create a ghost kitchen to test new menu items without risking their brand if customers don’t like the items.
 Startup costs are low, and the risks are lessened with this strategy.

 The marketplace today is turbulent and full of challenges, but it’s also full of opportunities for restaurants willing to adapt to new business models and pivot to meet the demands of customers.
 Adopting the right technology, using that technology to glean valuable insights, and leveraging those insights into the right strategies can quickly set you apart.
 As a result, you’ll gain greater control over efficiency, profits and sales.
 This is where CloudKitchens can help.
 Allowing you to open your kitchen within weeks, you’re able to cut overhead costs, cook for a large audience, and leverage modern technology to streamline processes.
-Check out our CloudKitchens locations today to redefine your restaurant business!

 More insights & stories